fabianluz/outsystems-ai-architect/README.md

-# 🚀 OutSystems AI Architect
+# 🚀 OutSystems AI Architecht Helper

 **OutSystems AI Architect** is a generative AI tool designed to accelerate the "Day 0" architecture phase of OutSystems applications.
 It converts natural language descriptions of app ideas into technical deliverables: a **Data Model Blueprint** and valid **SQL Server (T-SQL) scripts**.